demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-profile-page.md

 ## The User Profile Page

-We are going to consider the username of the user as the twitter handle in the user profile page and it will be served in the url `/{username}`.
+We are going to consider the username of the user as the twitter handle and the handler for the URL `/{username}` renders the user's profile page.

-The user profile page will be having the following UI Components.
+The user profile page will have the following UI Components.

 1. A Gravatar image of the user along with the username.

-2. List of tweets tweeted by the given user
+2. List of tweets tweeted by the given user.

-3. List of users that he/she following
+3. List of users that he/she is following.

 4. List of his/her followers.

 > The components three and four will be addressed in the later blog posts.

-In addition to it, we also have to address the following three sceanrios in the profile page.
+In addition to it, we also have to address the following three scenarios on the profile page.

 1. Anyone should be able to view a profile of anybody else without logging in to the application.
 The anonymous user can only view the page.
 ![User Profile Guest](/img/fsharp/series/fstweet/user_profile_guest.png)

-2. If a logged in user visits an another user profile page, he/she should be able to follow him/her
+2. If a logged in user visits another user profile page, he/she should be able to follow him/her
 ![User Profile Other](/img/fsharp/series/fstweet/user_profile_other.png)

 3. If a logged in user visits his/her profile page, there should not be any provision to follow himself/herself.